 “Nitraflex is a good pre-workout for someone looking for maintained energy at the gym without being overly strong I find it works best before I go to work rather than after as it doesn’t give me enough boost after being at work for 10 hours”

 “The effect is fine and rejuvenating and even pumping But when you drink more than twice a day you get symptoms of caffeine poisoning Fatigue and nausea Blue raspberry is not a taste for Japanese people”

 Does Nitraflex Have Banned Substances?

-No, Nitraflex doesn’t have banned substances.
-The Nitraflex ingredients are natural and won't cause any drug test issues.
+No, Nitraflex doesn't have banned substances.
+Its ingredients are natural and won't come up on a drug test.